Fix Connection has been lost QuickBooks Error

 1. Use QuickBooks Tool Hub

-Various QuickBooks errors can be fixed using the QuickBooks tool hub.
+Various QuickBooks malfunctions like the connection has been lost QuickBooks error can be fixed using the QuickBooks tool hub.
 To use this tool, you need to close QuickBooks first.

 - Download and install QuickBooks Tool Hub.